-Understand, however, that it takes time to strengthen your respiratory muscles.
+It takes time to build up cardiovascular endurance and to strengthen your respiratory muscles.
 It's important to be consistent and establish a regular exercise routine.
 Some people make the mistake of stopping their workouts once they're breathing better.

 - jumping rope

 - resistance training (with hand weights or bands)